Policy Brief

 Table 4 shows the most common dog breeds recorded on licence applications.

-For comparison the leading dog breeds in the UK are Labrador Retriever, French bulldog, Cocker Spaniel, Dachshund, Bulldog, Golden Retriever, German Shepherd, Staffordshire Bull Terrier and Mountain Schrauzer.
+Since 2024, Lhasa Apso and English Springer Spaniel have dropped out of the top 10.
+For comparison, the leading dog breeds in the UK are Labrador Retriever, Cocker Spaniel, French Bulldog, Cockapoo, Dachshund, Golden Retriever, English Springer Spaniel, Staffordshire Bull Terrier, German Shepherd Dog and Border Collie.

 There are differences between the parishes in respect of breeds.
-Labrador Retriever is the most common breed in the country parishes: St Martin, St Mary, St Ouen, St John, St Peter, St Saviour and Trinity.
-In the more densely populated parishes of St Helier, St Clement and St Brelade the cockapoo is the most common breed.
-Cocker Spaniel is the most common breed in St Lawrence.
+Labrador Retriever is the most common breed in St Martin, St Mary, St Ouen, St Peter, St Saviour, St Helier, Grouville and Trinity.
+In St Clement and St Brelade, the cockapoo is the most common breed.
+Cocker Spaniel is the most common breed in St Lawrence and St John.

 It should be noted that dog breeds are not precise and for many dogs the exact breed is not known.
 The dog licence application asks for identifying features including breed though an owner may describe a dog as a ‘mutt (mixed)’ or ‘breed not listed’.